 ‘Some debts are paid in blood’

-Concrete Plans is a 2020 British crime horror feature film about the violent tensions and actions that occur on a Welsh building site.
+Concrete Plans is a 2020 British crime horror film about the violent tensions and actions that occur on a Welsh building site.

-Directed by Will Jewell, the movie stars Amber Rose Revah, James Lance, Kevin Guthrie, Charley Palmer Rothwell and Goran Bogdan.
+Written and directed by Will Jewell, the movie stars Amber Rose Revah, James Lance, Kevin Guthrie, Charley Palmer Rothwell and Goran Bogdan.
 Produced by Rob Alexander, Ian Davies and Kathy Speirs.

 High in the remote Welsh mountains, five builders are bought together to renovate a sprawling old farmhouse.
 Housed in mouldy Portacabins, tensions soon simmer amongst the men and between the self-entitled aristocratic homeowner.